 As part of our advisory/consulting role, the Office of Internal Audit is also represented on a number of management and project committees and work groups at the University.
 Some of the groups with which the office participates are:

 A financial audit is a review intended to serve as a basis for expressing an opinion regarding the fairness, consistency, and conformity to financial information with generally accepted accounting principles.
 Financial audits can be full or limited in scope, depending on the objectives.

 A full scope financial audit consists of a review of the financial statements of an entity of sufficient extent to express an opinion on those statements.
 Such an audit is conducted in accordance with generally accepted auditing standards as adopted by the AICPA.
 The North Carolina Office of the State Auditor normally performs the University's financial audit.
 External accounting firms perform the Foundation audits.

-Financial audits that are limited in scope are normally performed by the Internal Audit Department.
-These audits can include a transaction cycle review of administrative systems such as purchasing, payroll, and payables or a special examination of the financial activities of a decentralized university department.
+Financial audits that are limited in scope are normally performed by the Office of Internal Audit.
+These audits can include a transaction cycle review of administrative systems such as purchasing, payroll, and payables, or a special examination of the financial activities of a decentralized University department.